 Tuition & Fees

-All students enrolled in the joint MTM program are students at both the UC Berkeley and UCSF campuses, but each student is assigned to, and pays tuition and fees directly to, one home campus.
+All students enrolled in the joint MTM program are students at both the UC Berkeley and UCSF campuses, but each student is assigned to and pays tuition and fees directly to one home campus.
 Berkeley-based students pay tuition and fees in two installments (fall and spring semesters), while UCSF-based students pay in three installments (fall, winter, and spring quarters).
 Admitted students will be informed of their home campus assignment after admissions decisions are released.

 - UCSF – Translational Medicine (Joint UCSF/UCB program) – MTM

 Both UC Berkeley and UCSF provide estimates of the cost of housing and other necessities, which can be found at the following links:

 Here are some additional resources for graduate students planning for their time in the Bay Area:

 The University of California is committed to efforts to make quality education as affordable and accessible as possible.
 The MTM program helps to implement this commitment through the issuance of two different types of awards: